September 8th, 2011

 This season, The Situation claims he and Snooki hooked up while she was with her boyfriend Jionni.
 Snooki knows this could ruin her reputation, and takes a proactive approach, calling Jionni to tell him that The Situation lied.

-Just like the truth can salvage Snooki’s relationship, the truth can also help your credit report and boost your credit score.
+Just like the truth can salvage Snooki’s relationship, the truth can also help your credit report and improve your credit health.

 If creditors or jealous haters are responsible for derogatory marks on your credit report, you owe it to yourself to fix it.
 Get your free, full credit report from AnnualCreditReport.com and make sure it’s completely true.
 If not, dispute the errors and rebuild your reputation.
-Cleaning up your credit report will raise your score.
+Cleaning up your credit report will improve your credit health.

 2. GTL and OTP